dnovhorodov/tvmaze/README.md

 * There some simplifications (e.g. no logging, status progress)

 ### Possible improvements
-* Resumable state for scraper (e.g. check when left off by checking the last id)
+* Resumable state for scraper (e.g. check when left off by checking the last id, check whether tv show was already in DB, gracefully handle 404s, etc.)
 * Implement scraper via [F#'s Mailbox Processor](https://en.wikibooks.org/wiki/F_Sharp_Programming/MailboxProcessor) (a.k.a actor model)
 * Use server-side RDBMS or NoSQL (e.g. RavenDB)
 * Better logging and satus on progress